 Head to our article on how to benchmark like a pro to get a rundown of how to accurately benchmark your components.

-CPU-Z will essentially provide users with a complete rundown of your PC’s hardware specifications, particularly concerning your CPU.
+CPU-Z will provide users with a complete rundown of your PC’s hardware specifications, particularly concerning your CPU.

-It also provides specifications for your motherboard, RAM, and graphics card, making it a great all around program to visualize hardware makes and models.
+It also provides specifications for your motherboard, RAM, and graphics card, making it a great all-around program to visualize hardware makes and models.
 You can even save a TXT file of the information via the Tools option.

-HWMonitor not only visualizes the make and model of hardware components in your PC, it also displays certain parameters live.
+HWMonitor not only visualizes the make and model of hardware components in your PC, but it also displays certain parameters live.

 These parameters include power consumption, fan speeds, utilization percentage, clock speeds, and temperature.
 This can be crucial, as issues like an overheating component in your PC can lead to frequent PC shutdowns.

 HWMonitor’s simple interface also makes all values easy to view and understand.
 Of course, you can also save this information for further troubleshooting via the File option.

 SiSoftware Sandra Lite is a fully-featured benchmark suite which is aimed at users who are very well informed about the inner workings of their computers, and for businesses which need to perform a detailed analysis on multiple computers.